akmayer/Warframe-Algo-Trader/README.md

 - SQLite3 Databases: SQLite3 is used to store and track the player's inventory and transactions.
 - Pytesseract: Pytesseract is used to perform optical character recognition on the player's screen, allowing it to recognize in-game events related to trading opportunities.
 When such opportunities arise, the program can send quick phone notifications to the player.
 - Pushbullet: Pushbullet is used for their friendly push notification api to send notifications to my phone.
 Note that you need pushbutton installed on your phone for this and there is more setting up of credentials.
+- Discord Webhooks: Since pushbullet only allows 500 free pushes a month, there is also discord webhook integration allowing desktop/ios notifications through pings!

 Additionally, this [video](https://youtu.be/5g3vUm-XlyE) contains a summary of how this method remains profitable for the user along with a link to a discord server where you can discuss this program with me.